pb40development/bim-portal/Python_client/README.md

-# BIM Portal API - Hackathon Interface
+# BIM Portal Python Client - Hackathon Edition

-A simplified Python interface to access the German BIM Portal API for hackathons and rapid prototyping.
+Quick access to the German BIM Portal API for hackathons and rapid prototyping.

 ## Setup